msakal-fit/GNC-sim/README.md

 After the initial setup (or after closing the command prompt), use these commands to run the simulation:

 #### Step 1: Open Ubuntu terminal
-To open the ubuntu terminal, open the command prompt and then select ubuntu from the dropdown menu
+To open the ubuntu terminal, open the command prompt and then select ubuntu from the dropdown menu.

+Make sure to open Docker app before running the following commands

 #### Step 2: Start the Container Again
 ```bash